INTRO

 Radio Telescope – Introduction

 Radio JOVE focuses on observations of natural radio emissions from Jupiter, the Sun, the Earth, and the radio background noise from our Milky Way galaxy at "decametric" wavelengths.
-The original JOVE radio telescope, comprising an antenna, receiver, software, optional calibrator, and extensive documentation was introduced as a kit in 1999.
+In 1999, we introduced the original JOVE radio telescope kit, comprising an antenna, receiver, software, and optional calibrator.
 Over 2500 original Radio JOVE radio telescopes have been sold worldwide, and we continue to work with and support these observers and the original hardware and software.

 Find out more about our Radio Telescopes at these links: